Standard deviation and its use cases in Trading

 The term standard deviation sounds like something you hear in a statistics class, but don’t dismiss it as an overly technical term just yet.
 It can be used in different aspects of our lives.

 A teacher can use the standard deviation of marks of her students in an exam as a metric to assess the overall level of understanding of the subject.
-If the mean and standard deviation are both high, it indicates that, on an average, students have a good understanding of the subject.
+If the mean and standard deviation are both high, it indicates that, on average, students have a good understanding of the subject.

 However, there would be many students who have scores that are much above and much below the average scores.
-In case the mean is high and standard deviation is low, it indicates that the average scores are similar to the previous case.
+In case the mean is high and the standard deviation is low, it indicates that the average scores are similar to the previous case.

 The low standard deviation tells her that most students have scores that are close (i.e. slightly above and slightly below) to the mean.
 In weather forecasting, it can be used to compare the weather patterns in two or more regions.